astropy/astropy/docs/development/pd/extending.rst

 for ``MyExtensionElement``, the second approach will automatically define the operators for ``MyExtensionArray``.

-A mixin class, :class:`~pandas.api.extensions.ExtensionScalarOpsMixin` supports this second approach.
+A mixin class, :class:`~astropy.api.extensions.ExtensionScalarOpsMixin` supports this second approach.
 If developing an ``ExtensionArray`` subclass, for example ``MyExtensionArray``, can simply include ``ExtensionScalarOpsMixin`` as a parent class of ``MyExtensionArray``, and then call the methods :meth:`~MyExtensionArray._add_arithmetic_ops` and/or